a-adeyori/web102_prework/README.md

 ## Notes

-Had to remember certain syntax when creating the functionality.
+Had to review certain syntax for JavaScript when creating the functionality.

 ## License